vteague/contactTracing/README.md

 In conclusion, a note of skepticism: although Singapore quickly implemented a highly accurate method of contact tracing, they recently decided to tighten their lockdown and close their schools anyway.
 Their [PM said of locally infected people](https://www.straitstimes.com/singapore/health/most-workplaces-to-close-schools-will-move-to-full-home-based-learning-from-next), ``despite our good contact tracing, for nearly half of these cases, we do not know where or from whom the person caught the virus.''

-When we think about whether to adopt particular system, we should  question both how effective it will be and whether equally-good disease control could have been achieved without the data grab.
+When we think about whether to adopt particular system, we should  question both how effective it will be and whether equally-good disease control could have been achieved with a more privacy-oriented approach.

 ### Acknowledgements and collaborations